yashrathi-git/headspace-cli/README.md

 --out TEXT           Download directory
 --help               Show this message and exit.
 ```

+## Changing Language Preference
+By default the language is set to english.
+You could change to other languages supported by headspace.
+Other Languages:
+- de-DE
+- es-ES
+- fr-FR
+- pt-BR

+To change the language modify the environment variable `HEADSPACE_LANG` and set the value to the langauge code.

+- For fish/bash shell `export HEADSPACE_LANG="fr-FR"`
+- Powershell `$env:DESIRED_LANGUAGE="fr-FR"`

 **If you encounter any issue or bug, open a new issue on [github](https://github.com/yashrathi-git/pyHeadspace)**